NZhang137/master-thesis/README.md

 ArmoRM monitoring in the training script is evaluation only.
 Its scores are not used as an optimization signal.

+The active coefficient implementation currently covers M1 and M2 (MGDA-inspired), P1 and P2 (PCGrad-inspired), and C1 and C2
+(CAGrad-inspired).
+C3 is defined in the thesis method set but is not yet wired into the coefficient-generation and validation scripts.

 ## Current Final Experiment